-If you are working on a self-employed basis, you need to consider whether your business needs to have public liability insurance that meets your individual requirements.
+If you are working on a self-employed basis, you need to consider whether your business needs to have UK liability insurance that meets your individual requirements.
 While there is no legal requirement to have public liability insurance as a self-employed person in the UK, it is good practice to take it out anyway because it provides you with protection against any kind of damage you may cause to a third party property or any injury to a member of the public.

 What does self-employed public liability insurance cover?